solo-io/workshops/gloo/federation/README.md

 EOF
 ```

-Check that you can access the application on the first Gloo cluster:
+Check that you can still access the application on the first Gloo cluster:

 ```bash
 kubectl config use-context kind-kind2